tanyongzhi/hackthis/README.md

 # HackThis - Book Stop :book:
+> Finding the best book for your buck

 This is our submission for the [HackThis](http://hackthis.hackillinois.org/) hackathon organized by HackIllinois.
 The app can be found [here](https://jovial-jang-243cf5.netlify.app/).